indreek/pg-migrator/README.md

 <img src="http://4.bp.blogspot.com/-Z8FWbyIugPc/UxuDiKP1XsI/AAAAAAAAUhg/gTEX0l8QGSg/s1600/Selection_001.png">

 As a beginning to development, we need two tables, "user" and "user_login_history".
 Let's write some script to create them but don't execute it yet.
-We'll use pg-migratior for execution.
+We'll use pg-migrator for execution.

 ```
 /*** Add user and user_login_history tables and insert some data ***/